 Social media sales are set to account for $80 billion in the US by 2025.
 Getting started now will help you be a better entrepreneur long-term.

 Starting a business while in high school is one of the best decisions you could make.
 It is an opportunity to learn, grow, and potentially begin the next big thing.

 There is so much to learn for high schoolers looking to take this step, but that is why starting a business is such a valuable experience.
 The opportunity to learn, to fail, to find out more about yourself is something that will provide you excellent value throughout your life, regardless of how your business turns out.

-If you, or someone you know, are a high schooler looking to start a business, we want to hear from you.
+If you or someone you know are in high school and are looking to start a business, we want to hear from you.
 Comment below what your goals are, or connect with us on social media.
 And good luck with your entrepreneurial journey.